EyeHateY0u/XSSeek/README.md

     go build XSSeek.go
  That's all, lol.
 You can run it using terminal, or with doubleclick
  ## Using
- This tool uses super-primitive xss test, just checking the payload reflection on a webpage.
+ This tool using super-primitive xss test, just checking the payload reflection on a webpage.
 The interface pretty intuitively understandable, so i think you will not have a problems with testing